nd1012/JS-LINQ/README.md

 	Function<any,any,boolean?,boolean>

-For comparing two objects, you may use a custom comparer callback, that will get these parameters:
+For comparing two objects you may use a custom comparer callback, that will get these parameters:

 - Object A
 - Object B